-	The Fourth Amendment protects you against unreasonable searches and seizures.
+- The Fourth Amendment protects you against unreasonable searches and seizures.
 This means that the police are required to get a search warrant from a judge based on probable cause.
-The warrant requirement is subject to some exceptions that can depend on the facts of your situation.
-If you believe evidence was seized in violation of your rights, a lawyer can help you file and argue a motion to suppress the evidence.
+If evidence was seized in violation of your rights, a lawyer can help you file and argue a motion to suppress the evidence.
 If successful, a motion to suppress prevents improperly seized evidence from being used in the prosecution’s case against you.

-The Fifth Amendment protects you during police questioning at an arrest.
+- The Fifth Amendment protects you during police questioning at an arrest.
 You may know of these rights as Miranda rights, which include the right to remain silent and the right to an attorney during police questioning.
-The Fifth Amendment also protects you during trial by preventing the prosecutor from calling you as a witness at your trial.

-You might recognize the Eighth Amendment as the “right against cruel and unusual punishment.”
-But the amendment also protects you if you have been charged with a crime.
-Judges are not required to grant bail, but if they do, the Eighth Amendment requires that the amount not be unreasonable.
+- The Eighth Amendment provides the “right against cruel and unusual punishment.”
+Additionally, if judges grant bail, the Eighth Amendment requires that the amount not be unreasonable.